nlsteadman/the-pull-list/README.md

 ### How to use
-Fork and clone
+-Fork and clone
-Run npm install
+-Run npm install
-Run npm start
+-Run npm start
-Follow directions for backend []

 ### Licensing
 Copyright <2022> <COPYRIGHT HOLDER>